fstar1129/Social-Net/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is a clone of facebook for [Ionic](http://ionicframework.com/docs/) projects.

-## How to use this template

-_This template does not work on its own_.
-The shared files for each starter are found in the [ionic2-app-base repo](https://github.com/driftyco/ionic2-app-base).

-To use this template, either create a new ionic project using the ionic node.js utility, or copy the files from this repository into the [Starter App Base](https://github.com/driftyco/ionic2-app-base).

 ### With the Ionic CLI: